lenon/lenon.dev/content/resume/index.md

 ## Summary

-I'm a Software Engineer with more than ten years of experience developing web applications and APIs.
-I have a strong background in Ruby, Python, and JavaScript, but I can learn new concepts quickly and adapt to change easily due to my multidisciplinary and open-minded approach.
-In my career, I've been working with companies and teams of different sizes, always playing an active role in technical decisions and delivering high-quality software.
+I am a Senior Software Engineer with more than ten years of experience in developing web applications and APIs.
+I have a strong background in Ruby, Python, and JavaScript.
+I can learn and adapt to new concepts quickly, thanks to my multidisciplinary and open-minded approach.
+In my career, I have worked with companies and teams of various sizes, always playing an active role in technical decisions and delivering high-quality software.

 ## Tech skills